Hue Entry Requirements

 Prohibited Items

-- Illegal drugs and narcotics - Vietnam has extremely strict drug laws with severe penalties including death penalty
+- Illegal drugs and narcotics - severe penalties including imprisonment.

-- Weapons, explosives, and military equipment - including replicas and ammunition
+- Weapons, explosives, and military equipment - without explicit permission.

 Restricted Items